CESNET/metacentrum-user-docs/docs/software/containers/index.md

 ```

+!!! todo
+    Sections below this mark are under construction.

 ## Pre-built Apptainer images

 MetaCentrum offers a couple of ready-to-use Apptainer images for our users.
 Individual images are placed in the appropriate folder and the directory structure is shown below.